laurent22/joplin/readme/faq.md

 ## Not all notes, folders or tags are displayed on Mobile App

 Joplin does not have a background sync on Mobile devices.
-When Joplin is closed or the device is put into sleep (display off), the sync is interrupted.
+When Joplin is closed, send in background or the device is put into sleep (display off), the sync is interrupted.

 ## How can I check the sync status?